ucl-cssb/CIN_SV/README.md

 # Introduction
 This program simulates cell divisions with a stochastic birth-death branching process.
 It generates double strand breaks and repair them in each cell cycle.
-It can output copy number alterations and structural variants (SVs) for all cells in the final population.
+It can output copy number alterations (CNAs) and structural variants (SVs) for all cells in the final population.

+The program has been tested on *nix systems.

 # Installation
 ## Required library